 Hello!
 I am a mathematician with research interests in the realm of Function Field Arithmetic.
 Born in Apple Valley, California on June 3rd, 1985, I received my Bachelor’s degree in 2009 from the University of California, San Diego, where I was awarded the Department of Physical Sciences’ Dean’s Undergraduate Award for Excellence in 2008.
 I obtained my Ph.D. in December 2013 from The Ohio State University under the supervision of D. Goss, where I was named a Presidential Fellow for the year of 2013.
 For the year of 2014, I held a postdoc position at the Universite Jean Monnet, St. Etienne with an office at the Institut Camille Jordan, Lyon.
 From mid-January 2015 to mid-Sept.
 2015, I was a postdoctoral fellow at the Mathematics Center Heidelberg (MATCH).
 Up until July 2017, I held a postdoctoral fellowship from the Alexander von Humboldt foundation and worked at the University of Heidelberg under in the group of Prof. Dr. G. Boeckle.
 I’ve also held an AMS-Simons Travel Grant for the period of July 2014 to June 2017.
-Currently, I am an instructor at the Art of Problem Solving Academy in San Diego, where I teach two classes: Jr. High Algebra 1 and 4th grade math.
+Currently, I am an instructor at the Art of Problem Solving Academy in San Diego, where I teach three classes: Jr. High Algebra 1 and two sections of 4th grade math.
 I enjoy teaching and working with students very much, and I hope to eventually secure a professorship at a liberal arts college.

 My research interests include modular forms and special values of L-functions in positive characteristic.
 Currently, F. Pellarin and I are jointly expanding on his theory of deformations of vectorial modular forms; we have a new preprint here.
 I also have interest in L. Taelman’s unit and class modules and his class number formula (possible further topics include Taelman’s Herbrand-Ribet Theorem and Anderson’s log-algebraicity), and their generalizations by Angles, Pellarin and Tavares Ribeiro.
 There are still many interesting questions arising from analogies with class groups which beg to be answered about these modules.